apache/spark/docs/mllib-clustering.md

 A [Gaussian Mixture Model](http://en.wikipedia.org/wiki/Mixture_model#Multivariate_Gaussian_mixture_model) represents a composite distribution whereby points are drawn from one of *k* Gaussian sub-distributions, each with its own probability.
-The MLlib implementation uses the [expectation-maximization](http://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) algorithm to induce the maximum-likelihood model given a set of samples.
+The `spark.mllib` implementation uses the [expectation-maximization](http://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) algorithm to induce the maximum-likelihood model given a set of samples.
 The implementation has the following parameters: